Dr. Ricardo Puncernau, Neuropsychiatrist

 The states of ecstatic trance, with sensibility and sensory loss, the lack of photomotor reflexes and blinking, the muscular plasticity evidenced, the resistance to fatigue, the exact changes of emotional expression on the girls' faces at once (without any communication between them), etc., cannot be considered a child's game.

 The historical medical authenticity of the events at Garabandal is incontestable.
 There is an abundance of photographs, videos, etc.

-On another of my trips, I was in Santander with the kind secretary of the Commission.
+On another of my trips, I was in Santander with the Commission's kind secretary.
 We spoke for ten hours and we went over everything that he considered to be negative with respect to Garabandal.
 As a result of this study, we decided to see the Bishop’s representative (the Bishop was participating in the Second Vatican Council), in order to request the formation of a new Commission.
-The Vicar general promised us that he would communicate our petition to the Bishop.
+The Vicar General promised us that he would communicate our petition to the Bishop.
 However, as far as I know, a response was never received.

 I noted a marked plasticity of their muscles.
 I had been told before that when the girls were in a trance, no one could move them or lift them, even though people of considerable strength had tried.
 I have an ordinary amount of strength, tending to be lesser than average.
 Nevertheless, I lifted them about fifteen inches off the ground with great ease.